0

 Omri Maniv's August 11, 2022 post about testimony by A., Milwidsky, and Bnei Baruch's political infrastructure

 On August 11, 2022, Channel 12 journalist Omri Maniv publicly recorded that, according to victim “A” and Rafaeli, Milwidsky instructed a witness to give false testimony in court, while the organization he had legally accompanied had enlisted thousands of party members for political influence.
-A month later, on September 5, 2022, Bnei Baruch responded not with a lawsuit against A., Maniv, or News 12, but with a 2.87 million shekel lawsuit against Rafaeli, Laitman’s former bodyguard, who confirmed her version on air.
+A month later, on September 5, 2022, Bnei Baruch sued Rafaeli, Laitman’s former bodyguard, for 2.87 million shekels after he confirmed her version on air.
+It did not sue A., Maniv, or News 12.

 At least three people publicly named Laitman: Katya, Mona, and Olesya.
-Together with witnesses whose testimony appeared in criminal proceedings or journalistic investigations - “R,” Ilanit Yezersky, and others - the documented cases number at least five.
+Together with witnesses whose testimony appeared in criminal proceedings or journalistic investigations - “R,” the clinical specialist, and others - the documented cases reach at least five.

 Article navigation